exercism/rust/concepts/references/about.md

 ```

 A [reference][borrow] represents a _borrow_ of an owned value.
 Instead of transferring ownership of `my_string`, we can have `log` borrow it and
-then give it back to `my_string` at the end of `log`.
+then give it back to `my_string` in `main` at the end of `log`.

 To do this, we define `msg` as a reference by prefixing an ampersand.
 The type `&String` is read as "reference to a `String`".

 As `log`'s argument is now a reference, we need to pass a reference.
-To get a reference to `my_string`, prefix it with an ampersand, which is the [borrow operator](https://doc.rust-lang.org/reference/expressions/operator-expr.html#borrow-operators).
-This lends `my_string` to `log` for the duration of that function.
+To get a reference to `my_string`, prefix it with an ampersand, which is
+the [borrow operator](https://doc.rust-lang.org/reference/expressions/operator-expr.html#borrow-operators).
+This lends `my_string` to `log`
+for the duration of that function.

 ```rust
 fn log(msg: &String) { //msg is defined as a reference with an ampersand